Python Lecture Part 1 - Python's Philosophy and Design Principles

 Protocol Layering

-# Simple code that users write
+# Simple code you write

 result = a + b